pygame-community/pygame-ce/docs/reST/tutorials/en/chimp-explanation.rst

 we create a sprite :class:`Group <pygame.sprite.Group>` which will contain all our sprites.

+We actually use a special sprite group named :class:`RenderPlain
+<pygame.sprite.RenderPlain>`.
+This sprite group can draw all the sprites it
+contains to the screen.
+It is called `RenderPlain` because there are actually more advanced Render groups.
+But for our game, we just need simple drawing.
 We create the group named "allsprites" by passing a list with all the sprites that should belong in the group.
 We could later on add or remove sprites from this group, but in this game we won't need to.